OliviaLaske/ImageTriangulation/README.md

 to triangulate the image.
 Once the window displays the uncolored triangulation, close the window to view the final result.

 ## Included Folders and Files
 The originalImages folder contains sample images.
 In order to use them, replace the string `waterLily.jpeg` with the name of the desired image.
+Any additional images uploaded to the originalImages folder may also be used.

 The `triangulatedImages` folder contains the triangulated versions of the images in the originalImages folder for reference.